-As a generalization the Reef White (600 or 1000) has the widest application spread for marine aquariums (in particular reef tanks).
+As a generalization the Reef White (600 & 2000) has the widest application spread for marine aquariums (in particular reef tanks).

-For slightly more depth either the Marine White (all 14000k) or Reef White (3 14k, 2 blue), would be a good choice from 12-20 inches.
-For yet more depth the Reef White combined with the Marine Blue (3 blue & 2 14K) might be a good combination choice.
+For yet more depth the Reef White combined with the Marine Blue might be a good combination choice.

-For tanks 22-30" in depth, the use of 1 Reef White 1000 Ultra to 1 Ocean Blue NP Ultima can be employed (with specimen placement relative to overhead light)
+For tanks 22-30" in depth, the use of 1 Reef White 2000 to 1 Ocean Blue NP Ultima can be employed (with specimen placement relative to overhead light).

-* (Advanced Reef) As an example, a 125 gallon set up as a advanced Reef tank, you may want to consider a combination of (3) #600 Lights strips (such as Marine Blue and Reef White) with even three more AquaBeam Ultra 1000 for light "hot spots" (especially for aquariums over 24 inches deep).
+As an example, a 125 gallon (6' tank) set up as a advanced Reef tank, you may want to consider a combination of (4) AquaBeam 2000 for light "hot spots" along with (3) 600 Ultimas.